mermaid-js/mermaid/packages/mermaid/src/docs/mindmap.md

           C
 ```

 This outline is unclear as `B` clearly is a child of `A` but when we move on to `C` the clarity is lost. `C` is not a child of `B` with a higher indentation nor does it have the same indentation as `B`.
-The only thing that is clear is that the first node with smaller indentation, indicating a parent, is A. Then Mermaid relies on this known truth and compensates for the unclear indentation and selects `A` as a parent of `C` leading till the same diagram with `B` and `C` as siblings.
+The only thing that is clear is that the first node with smaller indentation, indicating a parent, is A. Mermaid will rely on this known truth and compensates for the unclear indentation and selects `A` as a parent of `C` leading till the same diagram with `B` and `C` as siblings.

 ```mermaid
 mindmap